 Most flags apply to both tools,

 osqueryd.
 The shell contains a few more to help with printing and other helpful one-off modes of operation.
-Expect Linux / OS X / and Windows to include platform specific flags too.
+Expect Linux, macOS, and Windows to include platform specific flags too.
 Most platform specific flags will control the OS API and library integrations used by osquery.
 Warning, this list is still not the 'complete set' of flags.
 Refer to the techniques below for obtaining ground truth and check other components of this Wiki.

 Flags that do not control startup settings may be included as "options" within configuration.
-Essentially, any flag needed to help osquery determine and discovery a configuration must be supplied via command line arguments.
+Essentially, any flag needed to help osquery determine and discover a configuration must be supplied via command-line arguments.
 Google Flags enhances this to allow flags to be set within environment variables or via a "master" flag file.